Hugo 'lost daddy to postnatal depression'

 "I was walking on eggshells all of the time - I didn't know which version of my husband I would walk into.

-"Was he going to happy, distressed, angry or upset - and it would often depend on whether he had been able to sleep, because without out he couldn't function.
+"Was he going to be happy, distressed, angry or upset - and it would often depend on whether he had been able to sleep, because without that he couldn't function.

 "In the end, it had a massive impact on our relationship and it got too much for both of us,"